bagnalla/holyc_mal/README.md

 necessary to rewrite functions to be tail-recursive when it wouldn't be an issue in other implementations.
 I haven't found a way to increase the stack size yet -- it may actually require a patch to the HolyC compiler or OS.

+I haven't yet found the analogue to ctrl+D in TempleOS, so there is a 'quit!' special form for exiting the REPL.
+Just type '(quit!)'.

 ## Performance benchmarks